KansasCityWomeninTechnology/cocktails-worksheets/docs/css/2-selectors/README.md

    >
    > We might need to override the style for a specific element later, but we want to build a strong foundation to build upon.

 4. View your page in Chrome.
 You might need to refresh the page to see your changes.
+Don't forget to periodically commit your changes!

    > [!TIP]
    > View your app often so you can see the changes as we go along.
 You may need to refresh the page to see your changes.
 The worksheet will call out specific places to view the web page to illustrate a concept, but feel free to view your page as often as you want.
 It helps to see the changes as you write your CSS.